PhenixCollaboration/web/_results/hepdata.md

 The DAP team will then take care of the actual upload to HEPData and related procedures.
 You will be notified when this process completes which shouldn't take long.

-{% include documents/doc.md category='hepdata' type='publication' title="Uploaded HEPData materials" -%}
+{% include_cached documents/doc.md category='hepdata' type='publication' title="Uploaded HEPData materials" -%}